Constitution of Cuba: Guáimaro Constitution

 The Guáimaro Constitution was the governing document written by the idealistic and politically liberal faction in the insurgency that contested Spanish colonial rule in Cuba and imposed on Carlos Manuel de Céspedes, the conservative who claimed leadership of the independence movement.
-It was nominally in effect from 1869 to 1878 during the Ten Years' War against Spain.
+It was nominally in effect from 1869 to 1878 during the Ten Years' War against Spain, governing the Republic of Cuba in Arms.

+Baraguá Constitution

+After the Spanish took re-possession of the island in 1878, the Baraguá Constitution was written in a brief attempt at re-igniting the war, re-establishing the Republic of Cuba in Arms with Manuel de Jesús Calvar as President.

 Jimaguayú Constitution

 Two ad hoc constitutions were adopted in the course of Cuba's last fight for independence from Spain (1895–1898).
 On 16 September 1895, delegates representing the rebel forces adopted a constitution in Jimaguayú, the Constitution of the Republic of Cuba in Arms, and set it to be reviewed in two years by a representative assembly.
 It described relations between civil and military authority.
 It named key officials and outlined the requirements of a peace treaty with Spain.
 In September 1897, the assembly met in La Yaya, adopted a new document on 30 October, and named a new president and vice-president.